Ensembling Pruned Attention Heads For Uncertainty-Aware Efficient Transformers: Experimental results

 \section{Experimental results}

 We evaluate our method on three tasks: supervised image classification, zero-shot image classification, and text classification.
 For supervised tasks, models are fine-tuned; for zero-shot, they are not.
 All experiments use $M=3$ for ensembling, a standard choice, see e.g. \citep{deepensemble}.
 The average number of heads per-layer is indicated in each section.
 Full implementation details of our experiments are in Appendix~\ref{appendix:Baseline_Implementations}.
+We also provide a short study on cost/benefit of using more than 3 members in \method~ in Appendix~\ref{sec:member_ablation}